After beating cancer, Dr. Zembroski (above) strives to prevent chronic disease in his patients. Hear his story.

 Resolving chronic disease like cancer should always include helping individuals to manage their stressors.
 This, coupled with implementing changes in lifestyle via diet, exercise, elimination of toxins, will not only prevent the development of cancer, it will improve treatment outcomes and reduce the rate of recurrence.

-- Blog: The Cortisol Awakening Response in Assessing Adrenal Function
+- Blog: How to Use the Cortisol Awakening Response in Addressing Adrenal Function

 - Blog: Diurnal Fluctuations in Norepinephrine & Epinephrine as Part of the Health Stress Response

 - Blog: Is it Adrenal Fatigue?
 Reassessing the Nomenclature of HPA Axis Dysfunction.

 - Perspectives, March 2006, Vol 6, The influence of bio-behavioural factors on tumour biology: pathways and mechanisms

 - Clinical Cancer Research 2003;9:4514-4521 Stress-Related Mediators Stimulate Vascular Endothelial Growth Factor Secretion by Two Ovarian Cancer Cell Lines

 - Ronald Glaser and Janice K. Kiecolt-Glaser, Stress-induced immune dysfunction: implications for health, Nature Reviews; Volume 5, March 2005; 243

 - Schafer ZT, and Brugge JS.
 IL-6 involvement in epithelial cancers.
 The Journal of Clinical Investigation 117 No.12 Dec.
 2007